Naxel100/Bicing-bot/README.md

 ### /distribute '_number of bicycles_' '_number of empty docks_'

-Given a and b parameters, this command tries to guarantee a bicycles and b empty docks at each bicing station and estimates the cost of transporting bicycles to compensate unbalanced distributions
+Given 'a' and 'b' parameters, this command tries to guarantee 'a' bicycles and 'b' empty docks at each bicing station by moving bikes from the stations with a excess of bikes to the ones with a lack of them.
+To do the calculations, we use the network_simplex algorithm from the Pandas python library.

 Furthermore, the bot handles some other situations like unknown commands.